damies13/rfswarm/Doc/Preparing_for_perf.md

 ```

 #### No Operation
-Would not have a timing measured by default because this keyword belongs to the builtin which is one of the default [excludeed libraries](./rfswarm_agent_py.md#exclude-libraries)
+Would not have a timing measured by default because this keyword belongs to the builtin which is one of the default [excluded libraries](./rfswarm_agent_py.md#exclude-libraries)

 #### Example Keyword
 Would have a timing measured by default, this would be reported in the Manager as "TC01 My Example Keyword" along with the time taken to perform the step No Operation